Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Government bodies use headcount as a proxy indicator of a companies size - A bigger business usually hires more people

+Asset capacity measures or profitability measures can show how much profit a particular asset generates ex by dividing